The beautiful Goðafoss Waterfall in Skjálfandafljót River in North Iceland

 Information about conversion to Christianity in Iceland

-The photo above explains what was happening between Norway and Iceland at this time, which eventually led to the conversion of Iceland.
+The photo above explains what was happening between Norway and Iceland at the time, which eventually led to Iceland's conversion.

 There was great discord amongst the pagans and the Christians at Alþingi.
 The difficult decision was now up to the Lawspeaker Þorgeir.